Methendor/terraform/README.md

 5. Change to the repo directory you have just downloaded and initialize Terraform with
    * ```terraform init```

+### ALTERNATIVE VIA DOCKER

+If you have docker set up, you can use the included Dockerfile to create a docker container which already has a linux environment set up with Terraform, awscli and git.
+It also has the this repo installed into /tmp/terraform and the terraform has already been initialised.
+To use this method, download the DockerFile in this repo to an appropriate directory and, from that directory run:
+   * ```docker build -t methendor/linux-tf-aws:1.0 .```
+This will create a docker container called linux-tf-aws.
+Start this container with:
+   * ```docker run -it methendor/linux-tf-aws:1.0 /bin/bash```
+   * ```cd /tmp/terraform```
+   * Then proceed with running the Terraform below

 ### Running the Terraform

 1. Create the Terraform plan with